katia-energizer/tutorial_regular_expressions_search/tutorial.md

 There may be times when you need to use [regular expressions](https://www.regular-expressions.info/quickstart.html).
 Regular expression or regex is a sequence of characters that forms a pattern.
 This pattern can help you to search certain data in a text.

-The most basic regular expression consists of a single literal character or a sequence of literal characters.
+Basic regular expressions consist of a single literal character or a sequence of literal characters.

 * `a` matches the first occurrence of the **a** character in your text.
 * `apple` matches the first occurrence of the **apple** characters in your text.